How Men Can Style Hoka Sneakers Well

 Look 1: The Everyday Casual (Your Go-To)

 This is your entry point.
-It's the "I want to be comfortable without overthinking it" look.
-It’s perfect for casual Fridays, weekend errands, or grabbing a beer.
+It's the "I want my feet to feel good without overthinking it" look.
+It's perfect for casual Fridays, weekend errands, or grabbing a beer.

 The Shoe: Hoka Clifton 9 or Mach 5 (especially in a clean white, black, or beige)